You are here: Urology Textbook > Prostate > Prostatitis > Acute bacterial prostatitis

 Definitions

-Acute prostatitis is a bacterial infection of the prostate, caused by ascension of bacteria from the urinary tract, please see section urinary tract infection.
-Risk factors for acute bacterial prostatitis: intraprostatic reflux, phimosis, anal sex, urinary tract infections, epididymitis, bladder catheterization, prostate biopsy or transurethral resections.
+Acute prostatitis is a bacterial infection of the prostate caused by the ascension of bacteria from the urinary tract.
+Predominant pathogens are E. coli and other enterobacteriaceae, Enterococcus and Staphylococcus.
+Consider Neisseria gonorrhoeae and Chlamydia trachomatis in sexually active men.
+Uncommon causes are Mycobacterium tuberculosis or BCG.
+Risk factors for acute prostatitis are intraprostatic reflux, phimosis, anal sex, urinary tract infections, epididymitis, bladder catheterization, prostate biopsy, and transurethral resections.

 Chronic bacterial infection: among other Enterobacteria, Chlamydia trachomatis, Ureaplasma urealyticum.
-The detection of pathogens responsible for prostatitis is difficult, since contamination from the urethra as well as non-pathogenic bacteria in the prostate are common.
+The detection of pathogens responsible for prostatitis is difficult since contamination from the urethra, and non-pathogenic bacteria in the prostate, are common.

 Pathology of Acute Prostatitis